67: No Such Thing As The Hoo-Hah Monologues

 By the time he didn't know that he was Mike Tyson.
 Mike Tyson didn't even know he was Mike Tyson.

 Imagine that discovery.
-You'd only be the one he discovers it on.
+He'd only the one he discovers it on.

 He was a pigeon fancier.
 Was he?
 Yep.